KFChinese/KFChinese/README.md

 ---

-### I'm Currently a Student in California State University, Monterey Bay and Aspiring to Become a Software Engineer in The Bay Area!
+### I'm a Spring 23' Graduate in California State University, Monterey Bay and Aspiring to Become a Software Engineer in The Bay Area!

 ---